Team-Spoofemon/finding-joy/game/assets/story/scene4a.md

     Maybe you can ask me out next time--when we're in line together.

-*stage:* JOY exits to the left offscreen, IDOLA is angry.
+*stage:* JOY exits to the left offscreen, SID is angry.

-IDOLA
+SID
 So now I'm stuck with the bill?

-*stage:* IDOLA is angry
+*stage:* SID is angry

-IDOLA
+SID
 Thanks a lot, feminism!
 Where's the equity here?

-*stage:* IDOLA is sad
+*stage:* SID is sad

-IDOLA
+SID
 This is some dee-ee-aye bullshit!

 *stage:* SHOPKEEPER approaches from the left facing right and ends up in the center.